 The program was written (BMA) using C#7, ensuring it’s computability with windows systems.
 Its workflow is broken down into three major steps, as illustrated in Figure 1: (1) the population of templates, (2) manipulation of ROIs, and (3) running the DICOM patient-specific server, and/or creating loadable DICOM/XML files.
 Resulting output is compatible with all treatment planning systems which utilize the DICOM standard.
 DICOM files are manipulated via the publicly available FellowOakDicom package8, and a C# wrapper for the ITK coding package, SimpleITK9.
 The framework for creating RT Structure files in Python has been previously reported10.
 Videos for the installation and running of the program can be found linked at the bottom of the publicly available GitHub page:anon for review, and are continually updated to demonstrate current features and performance of the program.
 Individual ROIs are linked across treatment sites, so changes in nomenclature are easily transferred to all structure set templates via a single change when a clinic-specific online spreadsheet is used.

 Template language can be selected as English, Spanish, or French.
 Structures default to English if Spanish or French translations are not available.
-By default, the program orders the structures using a combination of primary and reverse orders, as reverse order reflects natural language more clearly for certain structures (e.g., Anal_Canal, Bowel_Bag).
-Users can import all structures by Primary or Reverse TG-263 nomenclature.
+By default, the program orders the structures using a combination of primary and reverse orders, as reverse order reflects natural language more clearly for certain structures (e.g., Reverse order of Anal_Canal, Bowel_Bag reflects natural language more than Primary order of Canal_Anal, Bag_Bowel).
+Users can choose to import all structures by Primary or Reverse TG-263 nomenclature.

+The program was piloted at multiple sites with Eclipse (JR, KW, DH), Pinnacle (RZ) and Raystation (CE) to ensure compatibility with multiple treatment planning systems (TPS).
+We wanted to make the model output compatible with as many TPS as possible, and so ensured the model output follows the DICOM standard.

+The subsequent sections expand on each step of the program’s workflow.
+A series of videos explaining each step of the program is available on YouTube, linked through our GitHub page.

 Step 1: Creation of Template

 The program comes with a library of 53 premade structure set templates designed for specific anatomical sites and clinical indications which can be loaded from our online spreadsheet as described above.